 - Pick up from your hotel

-- Porter to carry up to 7 kg/15lbs of your personal belongings
+- Personal porter to carry up to 7 kg/15lbs of your personal belongings

-- Private bus to the beginning of our trek at Km 82
+- Private transportation to the beginning of our trek at Km 82

 - Inca Trail entrance fees